navikt/eessi-pensjon-saksbehandling-ui/README.md

-EESSI Pensjon Frontend UI
+EESSI Pensjon Saksbehandling UI
 ===============================

-This is the frontend part of the EESSI Penjson web application, developed in [ReactJS](//reactjs.org).
+This is the frontend part of the EESSI Pensjon web application for saksbehandler, developed in [ReactJS](//reactjs.org).

 ## INSTALL